Chicago CoC Annual NOFO Process

 FY2025 NOFO Process Training

-In preparation for the FY25 HUD CoC NOFO, All Chicago will host a webinar focused on this year’s renewal and new project processes.
-We will publicize the training webinar through the CoC newsletter and willl reach out directly as needed.
+In preparation for the FY 2025 NOFO, All Chicago will host a webinar focused on this year’s renewal.
+We will publicize the training webinar through the CoC newsletter and will reach out directly as needed.

 Archive: FY 2024 NOFO Application